A guide to budget sim racing

 Thrustmaster TS-XW steering wheel and Sparco handbrake

-A shifter and handbrake not only improve realism, they can be easier and more intuitive to initiate power slides and other manoeuvres.
-Logitech’s G29 and G920-compatible Driving Force Shifter is around £33 and does the job if you are not too rough with it.
+A shifter and handbrake not only improve realism, they can be easier and more intuitive to initiate power slides and other advanced manoeuvres.
+Logitech’s G29 and G920-compatible Driving Force Shifter is around £33 and does the job if you are not too rough.

 If you have even more moolah, the Thrustmaster TSS Sparco Mod + can be used as a handbrake or sequential shifter.
 It is total overkill, but looks great and works well.
 The later model has Xbox and PlayStation support in addition to PC.

 Do you really need a handbrake or shifter?
 I would say no as mastering a steering wheel can be intense enough and the wheels and pedals are much of the experience.
-Plus many wheels have paddle shifters as in many racing cars.
+Plus many wheels have paddle shifters.
 The appeal of initiating a drift (Fast & Furious style) can, however, be hard to ignore.

 Any other useful bits and bobs?